 The terms Nun and Sister are two terms often used interchangeably to describe ‘women religious’ in the Catholic church.
-They are usually considered to have the same meaning.
+They are considered to have the same meaning.

 Nun vs Sister